cp-algorithms/cp-algorithms/src/combinatorics/binomial-coefficients.md

 ### Pascal's Triangle

 By using the recurrence relation we can construct a table of binomial coefficients (Pascal's triangle) and take the result from it.
 The advantage of this method is that intermediate results never exceed the answer and calculating each new table element requires only one addition.
 The flaw is slow execution for large $n$ and $k$ if you just need a single value and not the whole table (because in order to calculate $\binom n k$ you will need to build a table of all $\binom i j, 1 \le i \le n, 1 \le j \le n$, or at least to $1 \le j \le \min (i, 2k)$).
+The time complexity can be considered to be $\mathcal{O}(n^2)$.
 C++ implementation:

 ```cpp
 const int maxn = ...;